LimitlessTech/GenesysEmail/blueprint/index.md

 1. The enterprise and its &quot;Engage an Expert&quot; webform
 2. A customer who wants to ask a question
 3. The Genesys Cloud email endpoint and associated email flow
-4. A Limitless Expert using the SmartCrowd application
+4. A Limitless Expert using the SmartCrowd application
 5. A Genesys Cloud agent who was brought into the conversation
 6. And reporting through Genesys Cloud flow outcomes